 The good news: marketers are pros at adapting to change.
 This new cookieless world is just the latest opportunity to leave old ways behind and embrace new technologies and best practices, like zero-party data.

 Brands that invest in directly connecting with their customers will have more reliable, more actionable information to power campaigns and personalize content.
-Learn more about how collecting zero-party data through SheerID’s identity marketing platform can set you up for success in a cookieless world.
+Learn more about how collecting zero-party data through SheerID’s Verification Platform can set you up for success in a cookieless world.